AI, Data & Execution Leadership

 Full build targeting configurable watchlists per business unit, real-time Slack integration, and a weekly AI-generated competitive briefing that replaces the analyst's Monday morning summary.
 Designed to plug directly into the SaaS Orchestrator's multi-tenant backend.

-"For competitive intelligence, the data is public and the constraint is speed, not privacy.
-That is the opposite of the Leadership Agent's context.
-So the architecture flips: serverless for elasticity, frontier APIs for maximum reasoning quality, vector DB for semantic breadth across thousands of sources.
-Same engineering mindset, completely different stack because the business constraint is different."
+"For competitive intelligence, the data is public and the constraint is speed.
+That's the opposite of the Leadership Agent's context.
+So the architecture flips: serverless for elasticity, frontier APIs for reasoning quality, vector DB for semantic breadth.
+Same mindset, completely different stack because the business problem is different."

 # signals/processor.py: Cloud-Native Event Orchestration